Zhixuan0318/IPFS-Blog-Engine/README.md

 3. [Unstoppable Domain Integration](https://unstoppabledomains.com/): Users can verify themselves using their own unstoppable domain just by simple login.
 Their blog post created will have an UNS verification badge on their blog page profile card.

 ## About Testing
 ⚠️ Sometimes, queuing to pin your generated blog post and make it widely available might take a longer time.
 No worries!
-I had generated some sample blog posts, and here are the CIDS:
+I had generated some sample blog posts (during my testing phase), and here are the CIDS:
 * bafybeib343opqf2xpaherebwt7pk26zlq7k6yxqrrt3ltcwpirzyerqlvy
 * bafybeigjjzu2hwk223mm3zxl35lvrhj2xrzk4sqrh7ce6qd7khancj5eli
 * bafybeigjvcch3t2qxixv4mpjwjlbtgfaws6ictwm72wztga26tkg46hcdu